Yui010206/Yui010206.github.io/_pages/about.md

 </div>

 <!-- # 🎖 Honors and Awards
-- The summer is end, I lost you forever, I will be stronger to beat the past, Lyle.
-2025
 - Piepie‘s (1-year-old black Shiba-Inu 🐶) Dad, 2024
 - The Hui-Chun Chin and Tsung Dao Lee Scholar, 2020
 - Meritorious Award in Mathematical Contest in Modeling, 2019